 Murray Smith viewed landscape as both monumental and transient; his watercolours especially, usually depict a vast sky, underneath which is a narrow strip of land and perhaps hills in the distance.
 In his most successful work, he manages to reconcile the changing nature of the sky with the solidity of the land and create a pictorial unity from these two elements.
 In looking at his paintings, one is not aware of any conflict; rather a sense of peace and calm permeates his work.
 This is all the more remarkable when we realise he lived through two World Wars; his vision remained pure, giving no sense of the troubled times that produced them.
 It is as if he turned his back on the chaos and destruction of his time and tried to portray a better world.
 Taking his cue from Millet or Corot (evidenced in his lyrical love of trees), we have vast skies, solemn bridges, hills or cliff-faces, imbued with that same power.
 Murray Smith chooses not to include human figures in his landscapes, however there is evidence of their constructions; houses, buildings, bridges, carts, haystacks even, but not the relationship of people to the land as found in Millet's work.

+He admired the great Impressionists and experimented with some of their techniques, but his art was more in sympathy with the ideals and standards of the Great Masters of the past, and he naturally responded to the quiet harmonies of the late nineteenth century.
 There is a Dutch influence in his work; we see traces of those early masters of landscape, Philips de Koninck, Hercules Seeghers and Jacob Ruysdael.
 He also studied the work of David Cox, Peter de Wint and the Barbizon School, in particular.
 There are similarities also, in some of his oils, with the work of his friend and compatriot, D.Y.
 Cameron (1865-1945).
+He has a fondness for low tones and subtle harmonies and a restrained use of colour.
+Rather than imitation of what he sees before him, Murray Smith's works are poetic meditations on landscape.

 Around 1924, he and his wife, Katie Hogg, moved out to Long Crendon, into the undulating countryside of Buckinghamshire, which was so often the subject of his paintings.
 They later moved to Surrey, initially Gomshall, then Abinger Hammer, both near Dorking.
 Despite Murray Smith's regular trips to Scotland, visits to Italy, and Wales also being a favourite painting location, he and his wife remained settled in the south of England.
 In 1933 he was elected RWS.
 During his lifetime, his pictures were purchased by many public galleries at home and abroad, namely those of Bury, Harrogate, Manchester, Newcastle, Plymouth, Preston, Southport, Wednesbury, Worthing, The National Gallery of Wales, The National Gallery of New South Wales, Sydney, The Auckland Art Gallery, New Zealand, The Boston Museum of Fine Arts, Harvard University, and the Art Gallery of Toronto.